pfigue/notes/whoami.md

 * [hex2words: Hexadecimal ID/Fingerprint to PGP-words list converter](https://pypi.python.org/pypi/hex2words)

 # Publications
-* [How do we use Logstash](https://speakerdeck.com/pfigue/how-do-we-use-logstash): At Berlin ElasticSearch meetup on 24.
+* [How do we use Logstash](https://speakerdeck.com/pfigue/how-do-we-use-logstash): Presentation at Berlin ElasticSearch meetup on 24.
 February 2015, with Pere Urbon.